-This story is a standalone; however, it does contain mild spoilers for FLYTRAP (Harrietta Lee, #3), as it takes place shortly after.
+This story is a standalone; however, it does contain mild spoilers for FLYTRAP (Harrietta Lee, #3), as it takes place after.

 CW: Animal abuse/harm/death, kidnapping, endangered child, murder, gun violence